 In marketing, a chatbot can be used for lead generation.
-For instance, it could be placed on the company’s website to get in touch with the otherwise anonymous visitors of the page to ask the customer sales-oriented sales-oriented questions, in order to provide guidance and potentially acquire new leads.
+For instance, it could be placed on the company’s website to get in touch with the otherwise anonymous visitors of the page to ask the potential customer sales-oriented questions, to provide guidance, and to potentially acquire new leads.
 Additionally, chatbots can introduce new products to customers and engage them through interactive quizzes and games.

 Chatbots can serve as virtual sales representatives, assisting customers in finding product information, obtaining price quotes, and even demonstrating products.
 This can ease the workload of human sales representatives, allowing them to focus on more complex and high-priority cases.